ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 </form>
 ```

 You can submit the todo by pressing enter, and it won't reload the page.
 Instead of binding the value, you can also get the value from the form `onsubmit` event.
-Later in this section, we're going to look into using callback props instead.

 Let's create the `<TodoList>` component to render the list of todos, and use a Svelte transition to spice it up: